probablykory/valheim-mods/CraftedBossDrops/Package/README.md

   * Go to Settings > Import local mod > Select `CraftedBossDrops.zip`.
   * Click "OK/Import local mod" on the pop-up for information.

+## Support me

+I spend countless hours every day working on, updating, and fixing mods for everyone to enjoy.
+While I will never ask for anyone to pay me to make a mod or add a feature, any [support](https://www.paypal.com/paypalme/probablyk) is greatly appreciated!

 ## Changelog

+### v1.0.2
+ * Minor fix to recipe initialization, it won't attempt to add duplicate recipes after users logout and login repeatedly.
+ * Updated build to require Jotunn 2.12.1

 ### 1.0.1
  * Bugfix for patches to the trader